michael-hartmann/caps/README.md

 a function of the sphere radius R, the minimal separation L between sphere and plane, the temperature T, and the material properties of plane and sphere.
 It is assumed that both objects are non-magnetic and placed in vacuum.
-The code is highly optimized and allows you - depending on parameters and the available resources - to compute the free energy for aspect ratios up to R/L~5'000 (in some cases even higher!).
+The code is highly optimized and allows - depending on parameters and the available resources - to compute the free energy for aspect ratios up to R/L~5,000 (in some cases even higher!).

 <img src="images/overview.svg" align="left" height="100%" width="100%" >